Just Say What You Want

 There's this Seinfeld episode where Kramer's phone number is too close to Moviefone, so he just starts being the movie phone guy.
 He's reading the newspaper trying to help callers, doing the whole "Press one for Firestorm, press two..." thing.
 People get confused.
 Eventually he just says, "Why don't you just tell me what movie you want to see?"

-It kind of feels like that right now.
+That's where we are right now.
 We're all learning to just talk to AI.
 Learning to use our words.
-Everything changed, and I think we're all still trying to figure it out.
+Everything changed, and we're still figuring it out.